Cong-Left-ISF alliance fighting for political relevance, hopes to be kingmaker | Politics

 However, the alliance with ISF has its own set of pitfalls as the Congress and the Left are being accused of aligning with religious forces who in public perception are akin to All India Muslim League and AIUDF, which may help consolidation of Hindu votes, thus benefitting the BJP.

 Although both TMC and the BJP have blamed the alliance partners of being a ''stooge'' of the other, the saffron camp is happy with ISF's entry into the poll fray.
-It hopes that ISF's advent will break TMC supremo Mamata Banerjee's grip on the minority vote.
+It hopes that ISF will break TMC supremo Mamata Banerjee's grip on the minority vote.

 Despite some infighting, in the ''rainbow alliance'', the Left Front is contesting in 177 seats, the Congress 91 seats and ISF in 26.